neuefische/web-exercises/sessions/js-fetch/star-wars-console/README.md

 # Fetch Star Wars API and Log to Console

-Fetching data is awesome, yet it can be frightening at the beginning.
-But don't worry, we are going to make you familiar with the syntax and it will be fine ;)
+Fetching data is awesome, yet it can be frightening in the beginning.
+But don't worry – we are going to help you familiarize yourself with the syntax of fetch and all will be fine ;)

 ## Task